 What Are the Advantages of the Ubuntu Operating System?

 Let’s have a look at the reasons why Ubuntu is so popular:

 Ubuntu’s source code is open-sourced, which means you can customize and use the OS freely.
 Depending on your requirements and wishes, you can tweak its codes to make the OS suitable for your personal preferences.

-Ubuntu operating system is free of cost that you can easily download and install.
+Ubuntu OS is free of cost, and you can easily download and install it.
 This is a big advantage for the users because it can benefit both organizations and individuals simultaneously.
-Maintaining your system costs a lot of budgets but not in the case of Ubuntu.
+Maintaining your system costs a lot of budgets but not in the case of Ubuntu software.